oroinc/orocommerce/src/OroB2B/Bundle/WarehouseBundle/README.md

 Description:
 ------------

-The OroB2BWarehouseBundle introduces the notion of Warehouses and Warehouse Inventory Levels.
+The OroWarehouseBundle introduces the notion of Warehouses and Warehouse Inventory Levels.